-The traditional process of building a Machine Learning solution follows an iterative process that is resource-intensive, requires significant domain knowledge and plenty of time to produce and compare dozens of models.
-The shortage of skilled data scientists and sample data for training has led to many failed long-term ML projects and lack of adequate ROI in the ML industry.
+The traditional process of building a Machine Learning solution follows an iterative process that is resource-intensive and requires significant domain knowledge, and plenty of time to produce and compare dozens of models.
+The shortage of skilled data scientists and sample data for training has led to many failed long-term ML projects and a lack of adequate ROI in the ML industry.

-AutoML is creating a diverse set of possibilities for marketers, enabling deeper customer engagement on a personal basis.
-Whether the business need is to empower data scientists/business users or to boost productivity, AutoML solutions are quickly becoming a must-have for every organization looking to scale up their use of ML.
+AutoML is creating a diverse set of possibilities for marketers, enhancing Market Opportunity Analysis and enabling deeper customer engagement on a personal basis.
+Whether the business need is to empower data scientists/business users or to boost productivity, AutoML Market Analysis solutions are quickly becoming a must-have for every organization looking to scale up their use of ML.

-According to the P&S Intelligence market report, the global AutoML market generated a revenue of $269.6 Mn in 2019, and is expected to reach $14,511.9 Mn by 2030, growing at a CAGR of 43.7% during the forecast period between 2020–2030.
-Increasing demand for efficient fraud detection solutions, growing need for personalized product recommendation, and rising importance of predictive lead scoring are some of the key factors driving the growth of the market across the globe.
+Increasing demand for efficient fraud detection solutions, the growing need for personalized product recommendations, and the rising importance of predictive lead scoring are some of the key factors driving the growth of the market across the globe.
 APAC is expected to record the fastest growth during the forecast period.

 In the past few years, there has been a surge of interest in AutoML tools.
 The current AutoML market is fragmented and still in the early stages, but has the potential to grow very rapidly.
 AutoML currently does not outperform hand-constructed models in many cases in terms of accuracy.
-Yet there is evidence that AutoML can achieve as much as 95% of the performance of the best performing model.
+Yet there is evidence that AutoML can achieve as much as 95% of the performance of the best-performing model.
 According to Forrester, every company that works on AI/ML will have a stand-alone AutoML tool in the near future.
-Furthermore, Gartner has also estimated that more than 40% of data science tasks will be automated by 2020
+Furthermore, Gartner has also estimated that Enterprise AI will automate more than 40% of data science tasks by 2020.

 In recent years, several off-the-shelf packages have been developed which provide automated machine learning.
 Many commercial organizations have also attempted to automate Machine learning which includes Auto-sklearn, Auto-Weka, Prodigy, H2O.ai’s Driverless AI, etc. Currently, startups like DataRobot, dotDATA, Edgeverve, etc. in the AutoML market are pushing to increase market awareness of AutoML products and are targeting citizen data scientists.